 Weight gain is an important part of pregnancy.
-Eating well and gaining the right amount of weight during pregnancy is not only good for you, but also good for your baby.
+Eating well, being physically active and gaining a healthy amount of weight during pregnancy is not only good for you, but also good for your baby.

-Eating well and staying active can help you to gain the right amount.
+Eating well and staying active can help you to gain a healthy amount of weight.

 The table below will help you find out how much weight gain will be healthy for you and your baby.
-These calculations assume a 0.5-2.0 kg (1.1-4.4 lbs.) weight gain in the first trimester.
+These calculations assume a 0.5 to 2.0 kg (1.1 to 4.4 lb) weight gain in the first trimester.

 *Health Canada 2010 Gestational Weight Gain Guidelines